 Eastern promise at Shipudei Habustan

 Attached to the Dan Eilat hotel on the North Beach broadwalk, this restaurant serves what is probably the best gourmet Israeli/Middle Eastern food in the city.
 The entrecote steak melts in the mouth while the lamb and chicken whether skewered, kebabs or shawarma is soft and succulent.
 There are salads galore rice, falafel and hummus and probably the best chips in town.

 Best time to go

-Though this seaside resort is sunny all year, the hottest months are July and August with temperatures hovering around 33 degrees.
+Though this seaside resort is sunny all year, (average 25 degrees) the hottest months are July and August with temperatures hovering around 33 degrees.
 January is the coolest month with an average of 14 degrees but the skies remain blue and brightly lit by the sun.

 Monarch Airlines are the only airline that offer direct flights from Luton to Ovda.
 They operate just one flight a week which flies in and out every Thursday.

 Where to Stay